BII-Lab/DNS-layer-Fragmentation/README.md

 3.run the ServerProxy as

-	./ServerProxy -proxy "[your resovler ip address]" -listen ":[your assigned port]".
+	./ServerProxy -proxy "[your resovler ip address]" -listen ":[your assigned port]" For exmaple, the resolver instance is running in the same server, we can use loopback address
-For exmaple

-	./ServerProxy -proxy "127.0.0.1:53" -listen ":10000"
+	./ServerProxy -proxy "127.0.0.1:53" -listen "10000"

 Client Installation
 -------------------

-The ClientProxy will listen on the port assigned(defort port is 53).
+The ClientProxy will listen on the port assigned (defaul port is 53).
 And it must also be which type proxy service to connect to.

 1. compile ClientProxy.